-A white rock ’n’ roll guitarist on stage with the Godfather of Soul
+A young, long-haired rock guitarist finds the funk on stage with the Godfather of Soul

 In this unvarnished account of toiling under one of popular music’s most notorious bosses, Damon Wood details his six years spent playing guitar for James Brown’s Soul Generals.